Educational Background & Training

 I'm interested and involved in a wide variety of things!
 As an avid triathlete and marathoner, I'm currently working to finish a marathon in every state before I turn 50 (you can read more about that adventure on my personal blog HERE).
 I enjoy being active and competitive in sports.
 Soccer was the big thing for me growing up, and I played in the ODP youth program in NJ and into college as well, before getting into coaching at the youth (currently coaching for Trebol SC) and college level.
 I also enjoy skiing, and worked on the Race Crew at Keystone Resort for about 10 years, helping kids learn to race, and supporting the U.S. Ski Team in their training partnership with Keystone.
 In 2007, I qualified and competed in the national championships, finishing 3rd in Colorado, and 11th nationally for my division.
 I enjoy being outdoors, hiking, climbing, kayaking, skydiving, glider-piloting, hang-gliding...or whatever else I can get into.
 One of my long-standing dreams has been to climb Everest, and I read compulsively about it.

 I have the greatest family ever!
 My wife, Bethany, and I have lived in Colorado since 1999.
 Our family started when we adopted a Siberian Husky, Veya, who we sadly lost at the young age of eight to a sudden-onset blood-disorder in 2009.
 We miss her terribly and have many fond memories with her.
-Our son Garrett is in second grade, and loves to read, hike, ski, and play sports.
-Our daughter Gillian is in Kindergarten, loves her big-brother, gymnastics, dance, and has recently gotten her ski legs too!
+Our son Garrett is in fourth grade, and loves to read, hike, ski, and play sports.
+Our daughter Gillian is in second grade, loves her big-brother, gymnastics, dance, animals, and has recently gotten her ski legs too!
 We are a close family who loves spending time with each other and traveling together.
 Our extended families are far away on the east coast, so when we travel to visit family, it's typically a significant trip.